sara-sabr/github-evaluation/slide-one.md

 ## Purpose

-The goal of this evaluation is to prioritize the courses that are compatible with each team member's role.
+The goal of this evaluation is to match each course to a team member.
-In the next slides we will discuss which courses are meant for each member and why.

 These questions will be answered:
-  - Time of completetion for each course
+  - Time to complete each course
-  - Specify a set of courses for each team member
+  - Match courses to each team member

 Note: This will only appear in the speaker notes window.